Double entry accounting: How it works for your business

 Implement double-entry bookkeeping in your business today

-An advisor can help you set up the system so that it's easy for you to use.
-Check out the Xero advisor directory to get help with your small business accounting and bookkeeping, or try Xero for free today.
+An advisor can help you set up a system that's easy to use.
+Find help with your small business accounting in the Xero advisor directory.
+Or get one month free and see how Xero automates double-entry bookkeeping for you.

 FAQs on double-entry bookkeeping

-Here are answers to a few common questions about double-entry bookkeeping.
+Here are answers to common questions about double-entry bookkeeping.

 What are the rules of double entry?